decentralized-identity/credential-manifest/spec/spec.md

 ### Credential Requirement Discovery

-As an Issuer, I want to provide a list of VC requirements that a Holder would need to submit to acquire a given credential.
+As an Issuer, I want to provide a description of the information that a Holder would need to submit to acquire a given credential.

 ### Credential Display